Women's Basketball Coaches Association: History

 An organizational meeting was held at the Olympic Festival in Syracuse, New York, in 1981.
 Jill Hutchison was named the first president of the organization, before the organization even had a name.
 Later that year, Betty Jaynes was named the interim executive director of the organization.
 Jaynes was the head coach of the James Madison University women's basketball team, but she resigned her position to take on the responsibilities of the WBCA.
-She would serve as the chief executive officer until retiring in November 2000, turning over the position to Beth Bass.
+She served as the chief executive officer until retiring in November 2000, passing over the position to Beth Bass.
 Bass joined the organization as executive director in 1997, and assumed the role of CEO after the retirement of Jaynes, who continues to serve as a consultant to the WBCA.

 Membership

-The membership is open to virtually all, including institutions.
+The membership is open to virtually everyone, including institutions.
 The main membership category is "active" comprising the coaching staff of NCAA Divisions I, II, and III, as well as NAIA, USCAA, junior college and community college coaches.
 In addition, there are membership categories for high school, AAU and recreational league coaches, as well as coaches on professional teams.
 Institutions are allowed to become members.
 Finally, there are affiliate categories for "administrators", "industry professionals" (including media), players, and "fans" (including anyone who is a friend of women's basketball).
 An "international" membership category is available for individuals, regardless of category, living outside the U.S. and its territories.
 All members are eligible to attend the WBCA's annual convention except for high school and college players.

 The WBCA membership is considerably broader than that of the WBCA's men's counterpart, the National Association of Basketball Coaches: